-When peace broke out on Christmas Eve in 1914 on the Western Front, it had nothing to do with conflict resolution.
-Soldiers exchanged gifts with the enemy, sang carols and played football together in no man's land.
+When peace broke out on Christmas Eve in 1914 on the Western Front, there was no conflict resolution.
+Soldiers exchanged gifts with the enemy, sang carols and played football together in No Man's Land.
 How such peace can come about and its relationship to conflict is the subject of this blog.
-‘Break … Continue reading ‘Conflict resolution?
+‘Break out’ is the … Continue reading ‘Conflict resolution?
 No thanks, I prefer peace…’

 A spiritual battle with a dragon